 Our final tip on managing email overload at work is to set clear expectations on when responses should be expected.
 There is a big window between wanting a response right away vs. getting one a week later.
 At your company, set the expectation that all emails will be responded to within 24 hours even if it’s just an acknowledgment that the email was received.
 If the email requires more work on your part before you can give them what they’re asking for, then let them know why you’ll be delayed and when they can expect it.

 Setting the expectations on response times will free people up from thinking they have to monitor their inbox 24/7.
 Expectations on response times are especially important when dealing with multiple time zones.
 If someone in the PST time zone in the US sends someone an email towards the end of the day EST time, the person on EST time shouldn’t feel the need to stay late to respond to emails from the PST people.
 In the same respect, PST people shouldn’t feel the pressure to wake up early to check their inbox for messages from EST people.
 Set a company policy for response times to take the pressure off everyone to be monitoring their inbox instead of working.

-These are just some of the simple ways to help reduce the burden that email places on your mental strain.
+These are just some of the simple ways to help reduce the burden that email overload places on you, your employees, and your company as a whole.
 Remember, email is a convenience for you just as the phone was to the parents of a previous generation!
 So implement our tips and get back to viewing email as a modern communication tool and not something your dread opening each day when you arrive at the office.

 You may also like